moq-wg/wg-materials/interim-24-06-12-virtual/ttl-use-cases.md

 ## Questions:

-1. What is the appropriate granularity of exiry information?
+1. What is the appropriate granularity of expiry information?
 Are there tracks and/or groups with objects that have different properties with respect to caching, delivery or policy?
 2. Is it useful to have a flavor of publisher-specified cache expiration that also modifies object status from `Normal` to `Does Not Exist`?<br>
    This is the traditional meaning of "time-to-live".